Holy Diver: Reception

-AllMusic reviewer Eduardo Rivadavia praises the album, stating that "aside from Ronnie's unquestionably stellar songwriting, Holy Divers stunning quality and consistency owed much to his carefully chosen bandmates, including powerhouse drummer and fellow [Black] Sabbath survivor Vinny Appice, veteran bassist Jimmy Bain, and a phenomenal find in young Irish guitarist Vivian Campbell, whose tastefully pyrotechnic leads helped make this the definitive Dio lineup.
-Holy Diver remains the undisputed highlight of Dio's career...and, indeed, one of the finest pure heavy metal albums of the 1980s."
+AllMusic reviewer Eduardo Rivadavia praises the album, stating that:

+aside from Ronnie's unquestionably stellar songwriting, Holy Divers stunning quality and consistency owed much to his carefully chosen bandmates, including powerhouse drummer and fellow [Black] Sabbath survivor Vinny Appice, veteran bassist Jimmy Bain, and a phenomenal find in young Irish guitarist Vivian Campbell, whose tastefully pyrotechnic leads helped make this the definitive Dio lineup.
+Holy Diver remains the undisputed highlight of Dio's career ... and, indeed, one of the finest pure heavy metal albums of the 1980s.

 Canadian reviewer Martin Popoff describes the album as "quintessential traditional metal", with Ronnie James Dio "almost single-handedly reinventing gothic hard rock for the '80s, incorporating strong melodic hooks and more than the genre's usual share of velvety, classical-based pyrotechnics."
 Kerrang! gave the album a positive review in 1983 and Holy Diver ended up at no. 5 in the British magazine's End of Year list of best releases.
 Today, Kerrang! still considers it a "perfect melodic metal album" and an "essential purchase".

-The rock historian Ian Christe relates that for the post-Sabbath solo career "Dio simplified his stories substantially for a younger heavy metal audience.
+The rock historian Ian Christe relates that for the post-Sabbath solo career:

+Dio simplified his stories substantially for a younger heavy metal audience.
 The 1983 debut Holy Diver, by his band Dio, reduced lush moral landscapes to simple good-versus-evil conflicts, using the lyrical duality of 'Rainbow in the Dark' and 'Holy Diver' to raise questions about deceit and hypocrisy in romance and religion.
 In the sharp contrasts of Dio's imagery, there was always a built-in contradiction that fed adolescent revolt: a black side to every white light, and a hidden secret behind every loud proclamation of truth.
-In a similar way, Dio's music balanced torrents of rage with brief acoustic interludes."
+In a similar way, Dio's music balanced torrents of rage with brief acoustic interludes.

+Placing the album at number 8 on its "Top 25 Metal Albums" list, IGN wrote:

-On IGN's list of "Top 25 Metal Albums", Holy Diver is at number 8, and this statement followed, "In all his bands, in all his roles, in all his musical vagabond choices, Ronnie James Dio has been fortunate enough to be associated with some of heavy metal's best -- Sabbath, Rainbow, and his own band Dio.
+In all his bands, in all his roles, in all his musical vagabond choices, Ronnie James Dio has been fortunate enough to be associated with some of heavy metal's best -- Sabbath, Rainbow, and his own band Dio.
 To best represent his tenure in the genre, one must look no farther than Holy Diver.
 His first album with his new band was also his best.
 It is one of metal's best albums, and it spawned two of the greatest metal songs of the '80s: 'Holy Diver' and 'Rainbow in the Dark'.
-Featuring the underrated Vivian Campbell on guitar, this album showed that Dio could do it on his own."
-In 2017, it was ranked 16th on Rolling Stones list of "100 Greatest Metal Albums of All Time".
+Featuring the underrated Vivian Campbell on guitar, this album showed that Dio could do it on his own.